chrthom/outer-colonies/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem vor missing functionality?
+**Is your feature request related to a problem or missing functionality?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.g.: I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.